Why You Shouldn't Make New Year's Resolutions

 "New year, new you!"
 This concept may be all too familiar at the start of the New Year.
 While making goals helps craft a healthier and happier new you, do New Year's resolutions actually work?

 "New year, new you!"
-This concept may be all too familiar at the start of the New Year, along with millions of others.
+This concept of a fresh start may be all too familiar at the start of the New Year, along with millions of others.

 Most Common New Year's Resolutions

-Reported by Inc., the top 10 New Year's Resolutions of 2019 include the following:
+As reported by Inc., the top 10 New Year's Resolutions of 2020 include the following:

 While making such a New Year's resolution is admirable, you may want to rethink doing so…